Bayesian Modeling for Aggregated Relational Data: A Unified Perspective: Simulating ARD

-Having reviewed several existing Bayesian models for ARD we can now describe { the data we will use to fit and compare these models.
-Here we will consider synthetic ARD, containing realistic complex structure.
-We will first simulate data from the model proposed in \citet{mccormick_latent_2015}.
-We will then create a dataset based on the real parameters of \citet{mccarty2001comparing}.
-This will allow us to compare a range of Bayesian models in the setting where we know the true parameter values.
-Using simulated data also allows} readers to replicate the examples in this paper exactly and creates realistic data for which readers can design their own experiments. {All code to reproduce these ARD datasets is available in our associated Github repository \url{https://github.com/OwenWard/ARD_Review}.}
+Having reviewed several existing Bayesian models for ARD we can now describe the data we will use to fit and compare these models.
+Here we will consider synthetic ARD, containing realistic complex structure. {This allows these examples to be completely self contained and provides an opportunity to work with ARD models without having to deal with the complexities of real data initially.} We will first simulate data from the model proposed in \citet{mccormick_latent_2015}.
+We will then create a dataset based on the real parameters of {the classical dataset introduced by} \citet{mccarty2001comparing}.
+This will allow us to compare a range of Bayesian models in the setting where we know the true parameter values. {This provides a clear framework to examine the performance of increasingly complex ARD models to this data, both in terms of metrics which can be used for real data, while also comparing to true characteristics which are only known in simulation.} Using simulated data also allows readers to replicate the examples in this paper exactly and creates realistic data from which readers can design their own experiments.

+{Given these simulated datasets, we will then describe the steps required to fit the models of Section~\ref{mod-null}-\ref{model-latent} to each of these datasets, outlining the key steps in fitting these models.} All code to reproduce these ARD datasets is available in our associated Github repository \url{https://github.com/OwenWard/ARD_Review}. \\